khiami/js-performance/README.md

 Open Extenion settings to change the (n) of times each case is executed.
 Default is set to 100K

 ## Extension Updates
+0.0.14 The extension reports the error as a side notification, when applicable.
 0.0.13 You can set the execution times at the definition level, e.g.
 ```javascript
 // definition, run 90000 times